hkir-dev/vfb_linker/README.md

 A repository for entity linking experiments in the VFB domain.

-Uses [SciSpacy](https://github.com/allenai/scispacy) to train custom model and
+Uses [SciSpacy](https://github.com/allenai/scispacy) to train the custom model and run entity linker.

 ## Install